hphelion/documentation/bindings.fog.release-notes.md

 * Support for `user_data` when creating servers using the compute service added
 * Support for one and two way container synchronization in object storage service added

-This version of the HP Cloud Ruby Fog bindings has been feature-merged with [Fog version 1.10.0](http://github.com/fog/fog).
+This version of the HP Helion Public Cloud Ruby Fog bindings has been feature-merged with [Fog version 1.10.0](http://github.com/fog/fog).

 ###Known Issues###